Contact us

 Mia Fileman

-Global Marketing Strategist
+Marketing Strategist and Founder

 Mia is an expert marketing strategist and founder of Campaign Del Mar.
 You'll love her hard hitting, no BS marketing expertise honed by 20 years in the industry.
 She is a widely published writer for publications including Social Media Examiner, Mumbrella, Smart Company and Better Marketing.
 Mia has spent 10 years in brand management roles for global consumer brands Vegemite, Kraft, Maybelline and BIC in France.
-Now she's a full-time trainer, mentor and consultant that works with you to drive your business results.
+Now, she's a trainer and mentor who guides you in creating marketing that pays off.

 Campaign Del MarĀ acknowledges the Traditional Custodians of the lands on which we live, learn and work.
 We pay our respects to the Larrakia, or Saltwater, Elders and to all Aboriginal and Torres Strait Islander Peoples.